vsblanco/Student-Retention-Kit-Chrome-Extension/CHROME_EXTENSION_INTEGRATION.md

 5. **Optional Fields**: All fields in student objects are optional (except the student name which is required).
 Always check if a field exists before using it.

-6. **Fallback Field Support**: When the Chrome extension sends data to Excel, it supports fallback fields.
-For example, if `grade` is empty, it will use `currentGrade`; if `phone` is empty, it will use `primaryPhone`.
-This ensures data is populated even when the primary field is missing.

-7. **Gradebook URLs**: The `Gradebook` field contains the full URL extracted from Excel HYPERLINK formulas, making it easy to open student gradebooks directly.
+6. **Gradebook URLs**: The `Gradebook` field contains the full URL extracted from Excel HYPERLINK formulas, making it easy to open student gradebooks directly.
 The formula is automatically parsed to extract just the URL.
+This URL is also used to match students with their missing assignments.

-8. **Timestamps**: Use the `timestamp` field to track when data was last synced and decide if you need to request fresh data.
+7. **Timestamps**: Use the `timestamp` field to track when data was last synced and decide if you need to request fresh data.

-9. **Message Origin**: Always validate message origins in production for security:
+8. **Message Origin**: Always validate message origins in production for security:
    ```javascript
    window.addEventListener("message", (event) => {
      // Validate origin if needed